Affair at Captina Creek

 Enoch has researched and reconstructed the events using original documents and information gained during his travels through the region.
 Personal testimonies of those who survived the Battle of Captina Creek have been combined with second-hand accounts of other settlers, contemporary newspaper articles, excerpts from the biography of General Duncan McArthur and the Lyman Draper Manuscripts.
 Photographs, illustrations, detailed maps, and a full name index add to the value of this work.

-Harry G Enoch
+Harry G. Enoch

-1999, 5½x8½, paper, index, 214 pp.
+1999, 5.5" x 8.5", paper, index, 214 pp.

 ISBN: 9780788411120